Frank "Fraver" Verlizzo's creative life, combining theatre and art, has been, in a way, a matter of fate — or at least of Kismet.

 For more than 30 years, Verlizzo's hands, and his imagination, have glorified the New York theatre.
 He has created the poster art — the recurring images by which plays and musicals are identified in the public mind — for more than 300 Broadway and Off-Broadway productions.

+He is better known as "Fraver," the first three letters of his first and last names and the title with which he signs his work.
+And some of his designs are among the most distinctive and memorable in Broadway history.
 It's hard to think of The Lion King without visualizing Fraver's graphic design of a proud and boldly lined lion.
 Or Stephen Sondheim's Sunday in the Park with George without remembering Fraver's unique combination of the top halves of a 19th century Seurat couple on the Grand Jatte, an irregularly torn line cutting through their midsections, and their very late-20th-century bottom halves — clad, respectively, in modern jeans with boots and short skirt with black heels.

 Just to mention a few others, there are also the posters for the original Broadway productions of Sweeney Todd, Deathtrap, An Inspector Calls, My One and Only and Whose Life Is it Anyway?
 And, recently, the revivals of Twelve Angry Men, The Threepenny Opera and Journey's End.

 A native New Yorker — born in Manhattan and raised in the Bronx — Verlizzo says that his early knack for art had no genetic forebears.
 "No one in my family had any kind of art background.
 My dad was a motorman on the Third Avenue el and my mom was a hospital receptionist.
 But they were loving parents who supported me.
 They didn't have a clue where it would take me, but they were always behind me."